osteele/p5-server/docs/proxy-cache.md

 ## Disabling the Cache

-To run the server without the proxy cache, run the `p5 server` command with the `--no-proxy-cache` option.
+To run the server without the proxy cache, run the `p5 serve` command with the `--no-proxy-cache` option.

-The files created by `p5 build` and `p5 generate` do not reference the CDN servers directly, and do not depend on the cache.
-The cache is only used when running `p5 server`.
+The files created by `p5 build` and `p5 create` do not reference the CDN servers directly, and do not depend on the cache.
+The cache is only used when running `p5 serve`.

 ## What is Cached?